Learning Skills Services

 The Georgetown University Main Campus has a Learning Skills Services (Academic Resource Center) component which includes Counseling and Psychiatric Services (CAPS).
 This component offers assistance in many skill areas necessary for academic achievement in law school, including reading comprehension, study and test-taking strategies, note-taking (lecture and text), and time management.
 Law students may consult individually with the learning skills specialist or participate in the workshops which are offered throughout the year free of charge.

-The E.B.W.
+The Edward Bennett Williams (E.B.W.)
 Law Library is full accessible to visitors and students with disabilities.
 Patrons should visit the library's website for information on access and general assistance.
 Additionally, the Law Library has arranged for all Georgetown Law students to have unlimited access to AudioCaseFile's collection of digitally recorded court decisions.
 This collection includes MP3 format recordings of cases in many law school casebooks.

 Georgetown University Law Center's Office of Career Services (OCS) and Office of Public Interest and Community Service (OPICS) provide career advising to all students.
 The Office of Disability Services and these offices work together to counsel and assist students as they explore careers.
 To discuss issues related to disability services and the career search, please contact your career counselor or OPICS.
 If you would like for the Director of Disability Services to be present at you appointment to help with discussions concerning accommodations, disclosure, etc. please contact the Office of Disability Services.